Gluten Free Pikelets

 Create a well in the dry ingredients and crack the egg into the middle and pour the milk.

 Whisk to combine, but no more.
 It's important not to over-mix as they could become rubbery.
+If you are adding in chocolate chips - now the time to add them!

 Now back to the pan, with a paper towel wipe away the excess butter.
 The pan should only be very lightly greased to give the pikelets a very even browning.